UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

         <physicalLocation valueURI="http://id.loc.gov/authorities/names/no2017113530">Langston Hughes Library (Children's Defense Fund Haley Farm)</physicalLocation>
     </location>

-For the purposes of DPLA, we only need the <recordContentSource> value and not also the <physicalLocation> value.
-Because these institutions are not directly contributing to DPLA, they are listed as an edm:dataProvider instead of an edm:provider.
+For the purposes of DPLA, we only need the :code:`recordContentSource` value and not also the :code:`physicalLocation` value.
+Because these institutions are not directly contributing to DPLA, they are listed as an `edm:dataProvider` instead of an `edm:provider`.

 .. code-block:: turtle